 Address: 720 NW Conifer Drive, Grand Rapids, Minnesota

-	Featuring fine works from local artists, the Macrostie Art Center is a non-profit organization with a mission to incorporate art into the daily conversation.
-With constantly rotating exhibits, workshops, and sponsored events, the Macrostie Art Center achieves its mission with a wide display of colorful and multicultural installations.
+The Macrostie Art Center is a non-profit organization with a mission to incorporate art into daily conversation.
+It features fine works from local artists, with constantly rotating exhibits, workshops, and sponsored events.
+The result is an ever-changing display of colorful and multicultural installations.

 Address: 405 NW 1st Ave, Grand Rapids, Minnesota

 8. American Legion Memorial Park

 American Legion Park is a popular natural space to explore on the northwest side of Grand Rapids.
 Located in the park is the Legion Baseball Field, complete with packed bleachers throughout the summer.
 Other popular warm-weather activities here include navigating the trail systems, playing the 18-hole disc golf course, and shredding on the Cody Siem Memorial Skateboard Park.

 Outside of the summer months, you can find locals and visitors using the lighted cross-country skiing trails of American Legion Memorial Park.
 Winter visitors also enjoy sipping hot cocoa in the warming house adjacent to the outdoor ice rinks.